 The first organisations accepting this challenge were the city of Helsinki and HSY (Helsinki Region Environmental Services Authority).
 They decided to neutralise the phosphorus discharges of Helsinki Viikinmäki treatment plant and to become nutrient neutral by financing an equivalent nutrient reduction in a project in Vitebsk, Belarus.
 By doing this, Helsinki became the first city of the Baltic Sea area that is phosphorus neutral in terms of its municipal wastewaters.
 Since then, others have followed suit – Kotka, Porvoo and Turku are also nutrient neutral cities.

-Nutribute is currently in test use and project manager Anna Saarentaus is looking for new test users.
-If you are interested in becoming a project initiator or a contributor, you are most welcome to contact Anna Saarentaus at email@example.com or have a look at www.nutribute.org.
+Nutribute is now operational and project manager Anna Saarentaus is inviting new users to join.
+If you are interested in becoming a project initiator or a contributor, you are most welcome to contact Anna Saarentaus at firstname.lastname@example.org or to have a look at www.nutribute.org.